Weaving Workshops & Courses

 On Monday, we returned to Sparsholt to facilitate a natural dyeing workshop for their horticultural students.

 I say “we”, but this was very much Claudia’s domain.
-As the natural dyeing expert (and retired teacher), she led the session, while I took on the role of not-so-glamorous assistant.
+As Elka Textile's natural dyer (and a retired teacher) she led the session, while I took on the role of not-so-glamorous assistant.

 Claudia usually teaches a maximum of four people over six hours.
 This session was twenty students in two hours.